|Rodney James Atkins|

 |Address||2 Laxton Gardens, Paddock Wood, TN12 6BG|

 Derek moved to Paddock Wood in 2008, where his wife had grown up.
-He became a town councillor in May 2015 Derek’s current occupation is running a teacher training organisation in Bromley where he trains around 100 primary and secondary teachers each year.
+He became a town councillor in May 2015 and served on the Estates Committee, and chairing it since May 2016.
+Derek’s current occupation is running a teacher training organisation in South East London where he trains around 100 Primary and Secondary teachers each year.
 Prior to this he worked in Kent Schools initially as a Science Teacher and later as an Assistant Head Teacher.
-Derek has a wife, who teaches Science in a Tonbridge School, and two children
+Derek has a wife, who teaches Science in a Tonbridge School, and two children.

 |Address||4 Haywain Close, Paddock Wood, Tonbridge, Kent, TN12 6LD|

 Meryl was born in Canterbury and has lived with her husband John in Paddock Wood since 1987 joining PWTC in 2003.
 She left her job as a full time teacher in 2012 and she now has much more time to devote to her role as a Town Councillor.
-Meryl manages the PWTC website and is very interested in the history of Paddock Wood.
-On behalf of the Town Council she has been involved in researching the names on the war memorial as part of the World War One commemorations.
-Her other interests include genealogy, travelling and walking her dogs.
+Meryl is very interested in the history of Paddock Wood and on behalf of the Town Council she was involved in researching the names on the war memorial as part of the World War One commemorations.
+Her other interests include reading, genealogy, travelling and walking her dogs.

 |Address||18 Old Kent Road, Paddock Wood, TN12 6JD|